 When you can't even get through a Chainmail Bikini, it may be time to upgrade...

 .
 A character struck with an arrow need only grab the shaft and yank it out with little more than some momentary discomfort, then go back to doing whatever they were doing.
 If they're too busy in the middle of a melee, they can just leave them in place and deal with them when things settle down.

 If you've gotten your knowledge about bows and arrows from the media, it's understandable that you'd think they were easy-to-use but relatively useless weapons.
 Needless to say, this is yet another area where Hollywood gets it wrong.
-Frequently.

 knock them off their feet.
-Trying to continue doing anything with an arrow sticking out of you is difficult at best, although whether the difficulty is primarily physical or psychological is dependent on where the arrow is sticking.
+Trying to continue doing anything with an arrow sticking out of you is difficult at best, although whether your problem is just agonizing pain or your body going into shock ('freezing up') at the injury depends on where and to what depth the arrow is lodged.

 The only way to remove one was to widen the wound, either with a knife or by wiggling it around.
 And as archers would usually stick a number of arrows in the dirt at their feet in preparation for firing them, arrow wounds had a strong tendency to become badly infected.
 The only way to deal with an arrow quickly was to push it through until the head came out the other side.
 A hit from an arrow was never Only a Flesh Wound